 Table of Contents

 During pregnancy, a baby's eyes grow around a central seam, and after about seven weeks, that seam should close.
-When it doesn't, a coloboma forms.
-(Learn more)
+When it does not, a coloboma forms.

 The gap represents a weakness in the eye, and that can lead to other health issues, including glaucoma and retinal detachment.
-(Learn more) There's no treatment to seal up the fissure, but regular eye exams can help doctors spot associated issues before they steal your vision.
+There is no treatment to seal up the fissure, but regular eye exams can help doctors spot associated issues before they steal your vision.

-The amount of discomfort you'll feel due to coloboma depends on where it is and how large the gap is.
+The amount of discomfort you will feel due to coloboma depends on where it is and how large the gap is.
 It's not uncommon for people with this condition to deal with sun intolerance and low vision, but a few lifestyle changes can help you manage those problems.

 What Is Coloboma?